guillermooo/sublime-undocs/source/reference/build_systems.rst

     Optional.
 Sublime Text command to run.
 Defaults to ``exec`` (``Packages/Default/exec.py``).
     This command receives the configuration data specified in the ``.build-system`` file.

     Used to override the default build system command.
+Note that if you choose to override the default command for build systems, you can add arbitrary variables in the ``.sublime-build`` file.

 ``env``
     Optional.
-Dictionary of environment variables to be merged with the current process' that will be passed to ``cmd``.
+Dictionary of environment variables to be merged with the current process' before passing them to ``cmd``.

     Use this element, for example, to add or modify environment variables without modifying your system's settings.